Sovereign by design, not by certificate.

 | EU data residency by default | ✗ | ✗ | ✓[10] | ✓ | ✓[13] | ✓ |

-Stop renting your data back from a US-jurisdictional provider.
+Stop renting your own data back from a US-owned provider.

 Start with the free Community edition.
-Run your first key-custody audit in under a minute.
+No credit card.
+Run your first key-custody check in under a minute.

 Claim Design PartnerShort on time?